Young man with glasses looks at his laptop in a co-working space with people working at a desk in the background.

 What if the collection is in error?

-If you believe the collection account is in error, you can take steps to dispute the debt and fix it.
-If the debt collector has made the mistake, the CFPB says to send them a written dispute about the debt within 30 days of your initial contact.
-A collector must stop collection activity if you raise a dispute, and they may only restart collection activity once they’ve responded to your dispute.
+If the debt collector made a mistake, the CFPB suggests sending them a written dispute within 30 days of your initial contact.
+A collector must stop collection activity if you raise a dispute, and they can only restart collection activity once they’ve responded to your dispute.

 Next steps